rothos/lexitron/README.md

 Installation
 ------------------------------------------------------------------------------
-Lexitron is available on pip.
+Lexitron is available on the Python Package Index (pip).
 To install, simply type
 ```
 $ pip install lexitron
 ```